profsmith89/ctps/_sources/chap02.md

 The for-statement on line 20 iterates over the items in a sequence.
 The `in` keyword here plays a similar membership role as we saw earlier, but this time, we are asking `i` to name each item in the specified sequence in order, and for each of those values, execute an iteration of the indented block of statements (i.e., the body of the for-loop).

 To see this for-loop in action, we need to know what the sequence is in this particular case.
 We already know what value is produced by `len(the_line)`, and we pass the integer value computed by it to another Python built-in function called `range`.
-This built-in is quite interesting, but for now we simply need to think of it as computing a sequence object containing the integers from `0` to one less than the integer value passed to `range`.
+This built-in is quite interesting, but for now, we simply need to think of it as computing a sequence object containing the integers from `0` to one less than the integer value passed to `range`.

 Let's now look at the body of the for-loop in the code block above.
 It asks whether the character at index `i` in `the_line` is a double quote.
 When it is, the body of the if-statement names the slice of `the_line` from `i` to the end of `the_line` with the variable `dialog`.
 We end the if-statement body with a `break` because we don't need the for-loop to continue checking the rest of `the_line` once we've found a double quote.
-(Actually, there are other cases we need to handle, but not for our example from line 8 of `CatInTheHat.txt`.)
+(Actually, there are other cases that we need to handle, but not for our example from line 8 of `CatInTheHat.txt`.)

 Our original if-statement that checked for a double-quote character in `the_line` is now performing redundant work when the for-loop finds a double quote.
 We can rewrite the work in state `S0` to integrate the transition work into the for-loop.